 Look into these strategies for obtaining free materials:

 - Recycling.
 Jennifer Volpe, a speech pathologist at Cobble Hill High School, in Brooklyn, New York, recommends a nonprofit recycling site called Freecycle, where people from all over the world post books, CDs, electronics, and toys they’re giving away.
 “The only catch is that you have to arrange to pick up the items,” says Volpe.

 - Free shopping spree.
 Teachers at schools in which at least 60 percent of students qualify for free lunch can take part in a monthly shopping spree at resource centers such as A Gift for Teaching, in Orlando, Florida, which gets many of its new supplies donated as surplus from businesses.

-- Try a listserv.
-Join a Yahoo listserv in your community and post a request for the supplies you need.
+- Try a Facebook Group.
+Join a Facebook Group for your community/region and post a request for the supplies you need.

 Put Your Classroom Up For Adoption

 Adopt-A-Classroom offers a free, safe online e-wallet account to educators who want to solicit financial support from the community.
 Teachers can use the money to purchase books, games, and other educational supplies through the online vendors associated with the site.

 To sign up, log on to the site, register your classroom, and describe what kinds of supplies you’d like to buy.
 Then let parents and local businesses know that they can “adopt” your classroom for as little as $25.

 OfficeMax, in partnership with Adopt-A-Classroom, hosts the annual A Day Made Better event in October.
 Last year, the office superstore sent 1,300 teachers each a large box of classroom-supply staples that included scissors, glue sticks, pencils, pens, notebooks, tissues, and even a digital camera.

 Teachers who’d like to be considered for A Day Made Better 2009 should have a school principal or fellow teacher nominate them at the official site.